 If the issue persists even after you removed the antivirus software, maybe few of its files or registry entries remained in your computer.
 To completely remove a certain antivirus software, it’s advised to use an uninstaller tool, and many antivirus companies offer these tools for download, so make sure to get one for your antivirus software.

-After you removed your antivirus, you can try reinstalling the updated version or you can download one of the best antivirus programs from Windows 10 and use it instead.
+After you removed your antivirus, you can try reinstalling the updated version or you can download one of the best antivirus program and use it instead.

 - While your computer boots, restart it.
 Repeat this process 3 or 4 times.
 This should start Automatic Repair.

 - Choose Troubleshoot > Advanced options > Startup settings.
 Click the Restart button.